 as possible and has a strongly practical focus.

 No prior knowledge of digital signal processing, computer programming, probability theory or automata theory is assumed, but as the material will be covered incrementally and intensively, the full active participation of all who come is essential, and attendance at later sessions is predicated on attendance at earlier ones.
 The weekly format will be preliminary reading, a 1½ hour class, followed by exercises and private study of computer programs developed week-by-week.

 an 8 week course, this term we shall only tackle an abbreviated schedule

-of 5 sessions over 6 weeks (see below).
+of 6 sessions (see below).
 The

 course content will follow selected chapters from my textbook, Introducing